axibase/axibase-charts/troubleshooting/recording_profiles.md

 - Click on the red `Record` circle  ![](images/red_record_button.png) to stop recording the session.

-- Click on "Save" to Save Profile to a heaptimeline file.
+- Click on "Save" to Save Profile to a heap timeline file.

   ![](images/memory_profile_save.png)